rovermicrover/activerecord_mass_insert/README.md

 puts dogs.first.breed # => Golden
 puts dogs.first.meta # => { "rescue" => false, "age" => null }
 ```

-For a payload you can pass a JSON objects by itself, in a JSON array, or a ruby array.
-You can also
-pass a ruby object that responds to to_json by itself or in an array. nil payload is treated as an empty
-json array.
-JSON will never be parsed to ruby.
-This done to ensure no time is wasted parsing json twice.

 ## Development